 - Not to have a gun or a license to carry one

-For a free legal consultation with a Domestic Violence Lawyer serving Fort Worth, call (214) 696-9253
+For a free legal consultation with a Domestic Violence Lawyer in Fort Worth, call (214) 696-9253

 Steps You Can Take to Promote Your Case’s Success